What can you learn from the greatest people in history?

 Every biography I’ve read stresses the importance of personal responsibility.

-If you wait around for other people to realize your goals, life will pass you by.
-The more you take things into your own hands, the more you will be able to create the lifestyle of your dreams.
+If you wait around for other people, life will pass you by.
+The more you take things into your own hands, the more you’ll be able to create the lifestyle of your dreams.

 While other people can play pivotal roles in the construction of your empire, it’s ultimately your task to sketch out the blueprint.

-Nobody even knows what it is that you would like to achieve until you start to take action.
+No one even knows what you want to achieve until you start taking action.
 If you don’t live like a high-value man, then you must not truly desire high-value results.